cbrauweiler/Raspberry-Pi-Info/README.md

 # Raspberry Pi Info
 Python script to collect data from one or more Raspberry Pi and write it into a mySQL table.
 The data can then be displayed with, for example, Grafana.

+Unfortunately, I no longer know where I got the original Python code from.
+In principle, I also rewritten it and just let myself be inspired.
+All other things like the database connection and the Grafana dashboard are created by myself.
+So if someone thinks that parts of the Python code are from him, feel free to contact me.

 ![alt Grafana Dashboard](https://github.com/cbrauweiler/raspberrypi_info/blob/5e1ec055e0c3b96e4174510a828d3da5a1533da7/Grafana_Dashboard_Example.png)

 # Usage